-The Clerkship Director may also report any student struggling in the clinical setting and those who perform poorly on an examination to the Clerkship Committee after consultation with the Associate Dean of Student Affairs according to the process defined in the Forward Feeding Policy (5.h.).
+The Clerkship Director may also report any student struggling in the clinical setting and those who perform poorly on an examination to the Clerkship Committee or relevant Clerkship Director after consultation with the Associate Dean of Student Affairs according to the process defined in the Forward Feeding Policy (5.h.).
 The Clerkship Committee may assist in creating recommendations for any necessary remediation.